rubio105/credactive/replit.md

 A comprehensive Admin Dashboard (`/admin`) allows management of users, subscriptions, medical alerts, and system configurations, including robust user management with role-based permissions and GDPR-compliant audit logging.

 ### Communication & Notifications
 The platform integrates an email notification queue, real-time push and in-app notifications, and WhatsApp notifications for critical alerts and appointment reminders.
-It features voice-enabled AI chat using OpenAI Whisper and TTS, and a Teleconsulto system with doctor availability, smart slot picking, patient booking, automated notifications, and Jitsi video integration.
+It features voice-enabled AI chat using OpenAI Whisper and TTS, and a Teleconsulto system with doctor availability, smart slot picking, patient booking, automated notifications, and **embedded Twilio Video calls** for in-app video consultations.

 ### Appointment Management System
 Doctor appointments page (`/appointments`) includes 5 tabs: